 Know How to Ride a Motorbike

-Some competence riding a motorbike is recommended as the roads here are not exactly roads, but more like stretches of the moon filled potholes and craters.
-You’ll spend a lot of time dodging speeding cars who don’t seem to value life itself.
-There are also plenty of hill climbs and descents on uneven gravel roads, it’s very easy to lay the bike down.
-It’s probably the most common mishap for tourists in Southeast Asia and I doubt it will change anytime soon.
+Some competence in riding a motorbike is recommended as the roads here are not exactly roads, but more like stretches of moon-filled potholes and craters.
+You’ll spend a lot of time dodging speeding cars that don’t seem to value life itself.
+It’s treacherous when you get caught on the same schedule as day trippers on the same itinerary.
+The visitors and the drivers amount to dozens of vehicles speeding one after the other.

+Plenty of hill climbs and descents are also on uneven gravel roads, so it’s very easy to lay the bike down.
+It’s probably the most common mishap for tourists in Southeast Asia, and I doubt it will change anytime soon.
 Wear a helmet!
 You should be prepared for an adventure on Nusa Penida as it’s a bumpy and adventurous ride.
-Just book a massage session for when you return to Bali your back will need the reprieve.
+Just book a massage session.
+When you return to Bali, your back will need the reprieve.

 Google Maps Works Well on Nusa Penida